-'Three-parent babies' public consultation launchedSeptember 17th, 2012 in Obstetrics & gynaecology /
+'Three-parent babies' public consultation launchedSeptember 17, 2012 in Medicine & Health / Obstetrics & gynaecology

 The British public are being consulted on the ethics of a fertility treatment that uses DNA from a third parent to help eliminate genetic diseases, the government announced on Monday.